Coronavirus (COVID-19) Safety Notice CUMH

 Visitor restrictions are in place in Cork University Maternity Hospital in the interest of patient and public safety.
 We understand how difficult this may be and we will be there to support you.
 We thank you for your understanding.

-Women admitted for their anatomy scan: partners can attend the routine 20-22 week anatomy scan with effect from 29 March.
+Women attending for their booking scan, early pregnancy scans and anatomy scan: partners can attend the routine booking scan, early pregnancy scans and anatomy scan.
 Attendance is managed through a new app.*

 Women admitted for induction of labour or in labour can have one nominated companion.
 This companion can only join the patient when she is in labour or called for caesarean section.

-- All inpatients (antenatal, postnatal and gynaecology): Nominated visitors can visit inpatients from 30 April.
+- All inpatients (antenatal, postnatal and gynaecology): Nominated visitors can visit inpatients for 2 hours daily.
 Attendance is managed through a new app.**

 - For patients in Neonatal Intensive Care Unit: mother and father, one at a time.